WhapplePay/react-native-whapplepay-sdk/README.md

 ## Support

-For any questions or issues regarding WPReactSDK, please [open an issue](https://github.com/WhapplePay/react-native-whapplepay-sdk/issues) on GitHub or contact our support team at support@whapplepay.com.
+For any questions or issues regarding WhapplepayReactSDK, please [open an issue](https://github.com/WhapplePay/react-native-whapplepay-sdk/issues) on GitHub or contact our support team at support@whapplepay.com.

 ---